Visa policy of Brazil: Non-ordinary passports

-Holders of diplomatic, official or service passports of countries that are visa-exempt (listed above) may enter Brazil without a visa (except Andorra, Liechtenstein, Monaco and New Zealand).
-(Note: For holders of diplomatic, official or service passports of Bolivia, Bulgaria, Cyprus, Denmark, El Salvador, Estonia, France, Guatemala, Iceland, Latvia, Malta, Netherlands, South Africa, Suriname, United Arab Emirates, and for holders of official or service passports of Venezuela: the exemption only applies if the holder is not accredited to Brazil.)
+Holders of diplomatic, official or service passports of countries that are visa-exempt (listed above) may enter Brazil without a visa (except Andorra, Liechtenstein and Monaco).
+(Note: For holders of diplomatic, official or service passports of Bolivia, Bulgaria, Cyprus, Denmark, El Salvador, Estonia, France, Guatemala, Iceland, Latvia, Malta, Netherlands, New Zealand, South Africa, Suriname, United Arab Emirates, and for holders of official or service passports of Venezuela: the exemption only applies if the holder is not accredited to Brazil.)